 “It all depends on the faith with which you view this street,” Lopez said, since for her that is the secret of assuring that the diversity of amulets cast their respective spells.

-The saleswoman said, for example, that dried frogs serve to bring riches and good fortune, the ceramic owl to have a good year of studies, the condor for a successful journey and the sun to attract energy.
+The saleswoman said, for example, that dried frogs serve to bring good fortune, the ceramic owl to have a good year of studies, the condor for a successful journey and the sun to attract energy.

 Many people hang these amulets around their necks while others keep them in their purses or billfolds so they are always present.